Trump Wins Approval for Two New Bathrooms at Mar-a-Lago

 Palm Beach’s town council’s attorney, John Randolph, concluded that Trump did not violate the 1993 agreement and advised council members to allow Trump to live in his owner suite at Mar-a-Lago.

-The former U.S. commander in chief serves as president of Mar-a-Lago and meets the definition of a “bona fide” employee, John Marion, an attorney for Trump, told the town council last February.
+The former U.S. commander in chief serves as president of Mar-a-Lago and meets the definition of a “bona fide” employee of the resort, John Marion, an attorney for Trump, told the town council last February.

-Some residents of Palm Beach also objected when Trump got permission from the town government in 2017 to build a concrete landing pad near Mar-a-Lago for Marine One, the helicopter used to transport U.S. presidents.

-But even as Trump was claiming that he won a second term, the helipad was demolished in early 2021, as promised, after his presidency ended.
+But even as Trump was claiming that he won the 2020 election, the helipad was demolished in early 2021, as promised, after his one-term presidency ended.

 Mar-a-Lago was built in 1927 for cereal company heiress Marjorie Merriweather Post and her husband, E.F.
 Hutton.
-Trump acquired it in 1985 and Congress placed the 18-acre property on the National Register of Historic Places in 1992.
+Trump acquired Mar-a-Lago in 1985, and Congress placed the 18-acre property on the National Register of Historic Places in 1992.